p2/Redland-ObjC/README.md

 Building the Documentation
 --------------------------

-The code is documented using [Doxygen].
-If you want to compile the documentation, install doxygen (again, easiest through [Homebrew]) and run the "Documentation" target.
-Or you can perform it manually from the command line:
+The code is documented using [appledoc].
+If you want to compile the documentation it's best if you grab appledoc from GitHub, build and install it and then run it against the code:

-    $ brew install doxygen
+    $ git clone git://github.com/tomaz/appledoc.git
-	$ cd path/to/Redland-ObjC
+    $ cd appledoc
-	$ doxygen
+    $ ./install-appledoc.sh -b /usr/local/bin -t ~/Library/Application\ Support/appledoc
-	$ cd Docs/html
+    $ cd ..
-	$ make install
+    $ appledoc .

-Doxygen should pick up the configuration file `Doxyfile` automatically.
-Edit that file to tweak how the documentation looks.
+Note that this assumes that you have write permissions for `/usr/local`, if not you may need to issue this command as root with `sudo`.
+The documentation is now available from within Xcode.

 [redland]: http://librdf.org/